 Fleetwood Town Council, est June 2009, is a non-political council

-Councillor Terry Rogers is the Chairman of the Town Council, having taken over the role from former Chairman Cllr Alan Marsh in July 2014.
+Councillor Terry Rogers was the second Chairman of the Town Council, taking over the role from first Chairman Cllr Alan Marsh in July 2014.
 Terry retired in April 2019 and the current Chairman is Mary Stirzaker, Councillor for St Wulstans Ward.

 All members actively work for the benefit of the local community and represent the council on various bodies, organisations and committees.

 Town Centre, Fleetwood